ktaylor63/southeast/site/content/warm-springs/education-programs-and-resources.md

 updated: 'August 23rd, 2018'
 ---

 The Warm Springs National Fish Hatchery offers several opportunities for your family or class to enjoy nature and get outdoors.
-Throughout the year, we provide events including Kids Fish for Fun (June) and an open house (September).
+Throughout the year, we provide events including Kids Fish for Fun in June and an open house in October.
 Come visit our facility and enjoy a hike on our nature trail, bird watching, view wildlife in our display ponds, and learn about fish and wildlife in our public aquarium.

-## Biologist in training program

-The hatchery is presenting an exciting new program that offers children a chance to interact with fish and their aquatic habitats.
-The [Biologist-in-Training](/biologist-in-training/) (BiT) program is an environmental education curriculum that utilizes national fish hatcheries and streams, lakes, ponds and rivers as outdoor classrooms.

 ## Scout troops
-The hatchery also offers scout troops an opportunity to earn patches and learn about fish and wildlife.
-We will work with scout troops to help achieve their goals of volunteer service.
-A new opportunity to earn patches is offered by [Take Me Fishing](https://www.takemefishing.org/) and three new patches are available for scouts to earn:

-- Passport Patch- introduction to fishing and boating for scouts ages 6 to 11
-- First Catch Patch- real-life fishing trip for scouts ages 6 to 11
-- Mentor Patch- mentor newcomers to fishing for scouts ages 12 to 17
+Please contact the hatchery to coordinate so that we can help your troop achieve your goals of volunteer service.

 ## Additional resources